Diethood » Recipes » Dinner Recipes » Chicken Recipes » Chicken Piccata with Green Beans

 Chicken Piccata with Green Beans

-An Easy 30-Minute Chicken Dinner
+An Easy 30-Minute Chicken Piccata Recipe

+That’s right: chicken piccata may sound fancy, but it’s a really simple recipe we all enjoy!
 If you’re tired of the same old ways of cooking chicken, try this one out!
 It’s just as easy as your favorite sauteed chicken recipe.
-But, the complex burst of wine, capers, garlic and onion are a delicious combination!
+But the complex burst of wine, capers, garlic, and onion is delicious!

 In restaurants, you will often find that chicken piccata includes a breading on the chicken pieces, but for our healthy version, we’ll just pan-fry them without.
 That saves calories and results in a lighter dish overall.
 It also makes the cooking process more streamlined and easy to do on a busy weeknight!